omermikhailk/anilist-recommender/README.md

 ## What does this do?

-This is a program which aims to generate anime and manga recommendations based on a few parameters that the user provides.
-The only necessary parameter is the user's AniList username, however additional available parameters are:
+This program takes a user's AniList username and aims to return titles on their 'Plan to watch' section as recommendations, based on their score.
+Additionally it can futher filter any such entries by various factors such as:
+- Preferred genres
-- One or more genres
+- Whether the user wants a complete match or a partial match of genres
 - How many recommendations the user wants
 - Whether the user is okay with anime/manga marked as 18+
-- Whether the user wants a complete match or a partial match of genres
 - A lower and/or upper bound on episodes/chapters/volumes

 The program will then return: